MuntashirAkon/AppManager/README.md

 - Copylefted libre software (GPLv3+)
 - Material design (and a nice UI)
-- No useless permissions
+- No unnecessary permissions
 - Does not connect to the Internet (the permission is required for ADB mode)
 - Displays as much info as possible in the main window
 - Lists activities, broadcast receivers, services, providers, permissions, signatures, shared libraries, etc. of any app
 - Launch (exportable) activities, create (customizable) shortcuts
-- Block any activities, broadcast receivers, services or providers you like with native import/export as well as Watt and Blocker import support (requires root)
+- Block any activities, broadcast receivers, services, or providers you like with native import/export as well as Watt and Blocker import support (requires root)
 - Revoke permissions considered dangerous (requires root/ADB)
 - Disable app ops considered dangerous (requires root/ADB)
 - Scan for trackers in apps and list (all or only) tracking classes (and their code dump)
 - Generate dynamic manifest for any app
 - View/edit/delete shared preferences of any app (requires root)
 - Display running processes/apps (requires root/ADB)
-- Display your app usage, data usage and app storage info (requires “Usage Access” permission)
+- Display your app usage, data usage, and app storage info (requires “Usage Access” permission)
-- APK files can be shared (hence the use of a provider)
+- Share APK files (hence the use of a provider)
 - Clear app data or app cache (requires root/ADB)
 - Batch operations: clear app data, disable run in background, disable/kill/uninstall apps
 - One-click operations: block ads/tracker components, block components by signature, block multiple app ops

-…and other minor features such as installing/uninstalling/updating/enabling/disabling apps, displaying app installation info, opening on F-Droid, Aurora Droid or Aurora Store combining the features of 5 or 6 apps any tech-savvy person needs.
+…and other minor features such as installing/uninstalling/updating/enabling/disabling apps, displaying app installation info, opening in F-Droid, Aurora Droid or Aurora Store.
+This single app combines the features of 5 or 6 apps any tech-savvy person needs!

 [<img src="https://fdroid.gitlab.io/artwork/badge/get-it-on.png"
 alt="Get it on F-Droid"